LifeStraw Review

 Durability & Maintenance

 This system seems to be pretty durable overall with few parts.
 It's pretty simple.
-Our only worry is the LifeStraw could snap along the length of the tube because it's so long.
-The filter lasts around 1000 gallons (roughly 4000 liters), according to the manufacturer.
+Our only worry is that the LifeStraw could snap along the length of the tube because it's so long.
+According to the manufacturer, the filter lasts around 1000 gallons (roughly 4000 liters).

-Unfortunately, you can't troubleshoot this filter as everything is enclosed and inaccessible.
+Unfortunately, you can't troubleshoot this filter, as everything is enclosed and inaccessible.
 If it clogs, it's hard to unclog.
-Blowing it out the other way works, but it's not very efficient.
+Blowing it out the other way works, but it's inefficient.

 Treatment Speed

 Using the power of suction, attaining water is instantaneous.
 It does not require pumping, and it's not a chemical treatment.
 It's a great emergency filtration system because of its quick ability to attain water.
-It, unfortunately, cannot store water, unless you donate a container that you carry dirty around with you.
+Unfortunately, it cannot store water unless you donate a container that you carry dirty around with you.

 Weight & Packability

 The LifeStraw is one of the lightest options out there.
-At just 1.75 ounces and a narrow profile, it's super duper easy to pack away and use for lightweight travel.
-It slides nicely into a side pocket of backpacking, or you can wear it around your neck with its removable lanyard.
-We found that it was a little too long to use with a hydration vest as it got in the way, but could tuck into a pocket in the back.
+At just 1.75 ounces and a narrow profile, it's super duper, easy to pack away, and can be used for lightweight travel.
+It slides nicely into a backpack's side pocket, or you can wear it around your neck with its removable lanyard.
+We found that it was a little too long to use with a hydration vest as it got in the way, but it could tuck into a pocket in the back.

 Ease of Set Up